fabiankaraben/docsarchive-dev/content/typescript/5.2/whats-new/typescript-1-5.md

 - that takes the target, name, and property descriptor as arguments
 - and optionally returns a property descriptor to install on the target object

-> For more information, please see the [Decorators](https://github.com/Microsoft/TypeScript/issues/2249) proposal.
+> For more information, please see the [Decorators ↗](https://github.com/Microsoft/TypeScript/issues/2249) proposal.
 >

 ##### Example {#example-1}